 Forthcoming collections to the Bloomsbury Visual Arts Hub

-This authoritative and varied range of titles will help support teaching and research focussed beyond the traditional canon of artists, aiding the exploration of the concepts of identity in art.
-It is an unmissable resource for students and scholars of art history, fine art, visual culture, and related visual arts fields.
+The authoritative and varied range of titles support teaching and research around art in the context of an increasingly globalized world, this is an unmissable resource for students and scholars of art history, fine art, visual culture, and related visual arts fields.

 Global Encyclopedia of Women in Architecture